sreyabiswas07/SimpleSentimentAnalysis/README.md

 - Clone the repository
 - Change directory to src
-- Uncomment nltk download line if you are running for the first time
+- Uncomment nltk download line in sentiment.py if you are running for the first time
 - Run the command python3 ./sentiment.py
 - If you come across any issues, checkout the Issues section below or create an issue